 MP for North Durham

 Luke Akehurst is the Labour (Co-op) MP for North Durham, elected in 2024.
-He serves on three Commons committees—the Finance Committee, the Administration Estimate Audit and Risk Assurance Committee, and the Select Committee on the Armed Forces Bill (since 2026-02-09).
+He sits on the Select Committee on the Armed Forces Bill, the Administration Estimate Audit and Risk Assurance Committee, and the Finance Committee, and previously served on the Armed Forces Commissioner Bill committee in December 2024.

-Declares nine financial interests, including five miscellaneous entries, two shareholdings, and two visits outside the UK.
+Declared financial interests include nine items: five miscellaneous entries, two shareholdings, and two visits outside the UK.

 Generated 21 February 2026